Doubly robust identification of treatment effects from multiple environments: Methodology

-In what follows, we denote by $\iobs_T= [d]$ and $\iobs_Y = [d+1]$ the index sets corresponding to the observed variables $Z=(X,T)$.
+In what follows, we denote by $\iobs_T= [d]$ and $\iobs_Y = [d+1]$ the index sets corresponding to the observed variables $Z$.
 For any node \( V \in \{T, Y\} \) and any observed subset \( S \subseteq \iobs_V \), we define the conditional means over the pooled and individual environments

-\paragraph{1.
-Identify an invariant set} We begin by observing that, by~\Cref{asm:model}, there exists an invariant node $\invnode \in \{T, Y \}$ and a subset of covariates $S$ (given by, e.g, $\pa(\invnode)$), for which the following conditional moment constraint holds for all environments $e \in \env$:
+We begin by observing that, by~\Cref{asm:model}, there exists an invariant node $\invnode \in \{T, Y \}$ and a subset of covariates $S$ (given by, e.g, $\pa(\invnode)$), for which the following conditional moment constraint holds for all environments $e \in \env$:

 The set $S$ is not necessarily unique: besides the (observed) parents of $\invnode$ for instance, the invariance could also hold for certain supersets of $\pa(\invnode)$.
 By observing that the conditional moment constraint above is equivalent to the following infinite set of unconditional moment constraints